 - Offer staff the opportunity to visit and experience your product for themselves!

 - Let your i-SITE know the type of person best suited to your product, so they know who it will appeal to.

 - Make regular visits in person to drop off brochures, update staff on your products and introduce yourself to new staff members.

 - Be clear about your pricing structure and keep your i-SITE updated if it changes.
-Don't forget to agree a commission rate for any bookings i-SITE Centres make on your behalf.
-You will need to allow for this in your pricing.
+Don't forget to agree a commission rate for any bookings i-SITE centres make on your behalf (and allow for this in your pricing).

-- Make sure you're contactable!
-It seems obvious, but make sure you have a mobile phone and/or email in case your i-SITE needs to get hold of you with regard to a booking enquiry.
-If you are reliable, easy to contact and willing to take customers at short notice, you are more likely to get bookings.
+- Make sure you're contactable in case your i-SITE needs to get hold of you about a booking enquiry.
+If you're reliable, easy to contact and willing to take customers at short notice, you're more likely to get bookings.

-- If you are an accommodation provider, keep in contact with your local i-SITE about room availability, especially over busy months and when there are events on in your region.
+- If you're an accommodation provider, keep in contact with your i-SITE about room availability, especially over busy periods.

-- Keep your local i-SITE updated on your operating hours or if your business is going to be closed for some reason.
+- Keep your i-SITE updated on your operating hours.